-On October 22nd, a representative from the LCCTC will be at MTHS to talk to any sophomore student who may be interested in learning more about the LCCTC.
-There will also be a tour for interested students on November 29th at Willow Street Campus to see the cluster programs.
+On October 9th, a representative from the LCCTC will be at MTHS to talk to any junior student who may be interested in learning more about the LCCTC.
+There will also be a tour for interested students on October 10.
 Students should sign up in the Guidance Office.

 Tours for 11th grade students will be offered on: